Sundance 2021

 The Most Beautiful Boy in the World

-The film is a devastating look at the price of instant fame paid by an already fragile teenager, a teenager who had already lost both parents when the film was made and who literally had no one to guide or protect him.
+This poignant documentary offers a devastating look at the price of instant fame, particularly for someone as emotionally vulnerable as Andrésen—a teenager who had already lost both of his parents by the time the film was made, and who had no one to guide or protect him during the whirlwind that followed.

 Women’s Visions: